hamitzor/rtaudio.js/README.md

 - Your Node or Electron version should support N-API 4 and up (see <a href="https://nodejs.org/docs/latest/api/n-api.html#node-api-version-matrix">this</a>)
 - CMake
 - A proper C/C++ compiler toolchain
+  - For Windows, MSVC should be enough
+  - For Linux, GCC or Clang and make